 Tips for Residents

 An excellent reference for citizens looking to help with improving our water resources quality is “A Homeowners Guide To Stormwater Management” prepared by the Office of Watersheds for the City of Philadelphia.
+The Pennsylvania Department of Enviornmental Protection has a brochure When it Rains it Drains that summarizes the importance of keeping our waterways clean.

 You can also get information on how to get more actively involved in reducing water pollution by contacting the Perkiomen Watershed Conservancy.